bereacs/ba4abw-www/infra/_posts/2012-12-25-app-submissions.md

 ---
-title: App Submissions
+title: "App Submissions"
-slug: ...then up into Moodle or ...to the Google Play store...
+slug: "...then up into Moodle or ...to the Google Play store..."
 category: infra
 layout: infra
 ---